biodash/biodash.github.io/content/codeclub/04_ggplot2/index.md

 ## Breakout Rooms

-In the exercises we'll be looking a little more at the iris data, and in addition, the NHANES data we used last week, and the lef-joined bird dataset we built last week in **Excercise 7**.
+In the exercises we'll be looking a little more at the **iris** data, and in addition, the NHANES data we used last week, and the left-joined bird dataset we built last week in **Excercise 7**.

 If you haven't installed the NHANES dataset do: